seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 | `analyst/log/YYYY-MM-DD.md` | role 2 | **permanent, immutable** |
 | `analyst/live-gate.sh` | role 1, under a TZ | live |

-**The engine performs no network fetch, and that is a measurement rather than a preference (TZ-16).** From an Executor session every market host is refused at CONNECT — `fapi.binance.com`, CoinGecko, `gist.githubusercontent.com`, and `data-api.binance.vision` **which inv.
+**The engine performs no network fetch for PRICES, and that is a measurement rather than a preference (TZ-16).** Measured in the cloud sandbox, every market host was refused at CONNECT — `fapi.binance.com`, CoinGecko, `gist.githubusercontent.com`, and `data-api.binance.vision` **which inv.
 24 permits from a runner**.
 The runner's egress and a session's egress are different networks and neither may be assumed from the other.

+**Since 2026-08-30 the engine runs on a Vultr VPS, and the egress was re-measured there rather than inherited (inv.
+52).** The sandbox proxy is gone and the picture is different by host class, not uniformly better: `federalreserve.gov` open · `bls.gov` and `defillama.com` serve their APIs and refuse the rendered page with 403 · `farside.co.uk` answers a managed bot challenge · ETF issuer product pages refuse the VPS — BlackRock and ARK 403, Grayscale 429, Bitwise 200. **A 403 on a page whose API answers is not a closed lane**, which is why the methodology names the machine-readable endpoint as the primary artifact.
+Price delivery is unchanged regardless: `analyst/live.json` reaches the engine through the Boss's Shortcut and the working tree, and no measurement of this machine reopens that.
 The one surviving route to the payload was scraping a rendered Gist HTML page;
 it was refused as a transport, because a presentation detail with no compatibility promise fails by returning something rather than by erroring, and a price behind a stop may not depend on that.
 The Shortcut's collection is unchanged — same calls, same